ReTo Eco-Solutions, Inc. Annou - GuruFocus.com

 PR Newswire

-BEIJING, May 12, 2023 /PRNewswire/ -- ReTo Eco-Solutions, Inc. (Nasdaq: RETO) ("ReTo" or the "Company"), a provider of technology solutions and operation services for intelligent ecological environments and roadside assistance services and software development services in China, today announced that its common shares will begin trading on a post-share combination basis on the Nasdaq Capital Market ("Nasdaq") on May 15, 2023 instead of May 12, 2023 as previously announced.
+BEIJING, May 19, 2023 /PRNewswire/ -- ReTo Eco-Solutions, Inc. (Nasdaq: RETO) ("ReTo" or the "Company"), a provider of technology solutions and operation services for intelligent ecological environments and roadside assistance services and software development services in China, today announced that it has entered into a securities purchase agreement, dated as of May 18, 2023 (the "Purchase Agreement") with certain purchasers (collectively, the "Purchasers") for the sale of an aggregate of 2,000,000 common shares, par value US$0.01 per share, of the Company (the "Shares"), at a purchase price of US$3.30 per Share, or an aggregate purchase price of US$6,600,000 in a registered direct offering (the "Offering").

-On May 9, 2023, ReTo's Board of Directors approved a 10:1 share combination of its common shares ("Share Combination").
-As a result of the Share Combination , each ten (10) pre-split shares of the Company's common shares will automatically combine into one (1) common share without any action on the part of the holders, the Company's authorized shares will be changed from 200,000,000 common shares, par value $0.001 per share, to 20,000,000 common shares, par value $0.01 per share, and the Company's issued and outstanding common shares will be reduced from 53,787,689 to approximately 5,378,769.
-The Company's common shares will continue to trade on Nasdaq under the symbol "RETO" but will trade under a new CUSIP number – G75271117.
-The Share Combination is intended to increase the market price per share of the Company's common shares to allow the Company to maintain its Nasdaq listing.
+The Shares are offered by means of the Company's registration statement on Form F-3 (File No. 333-267101), which was initially filed with the Securities and Exchange Commission (the "SEC") on August 26, 2022, as amended and declared effective on December 9, 2022, the accompanying base prospectus, dated December 6, 2022, and a prospectus supplement, which the Company expects to file with the SEC on May 19, 2023.
+Electronic copies of the prospectus supplement and the accompanying base prospectus may be obtained, when available, on the SEC's website at http://www.sec.gov and may also be obtained by contacting Angela Hu, at the Company, using her contact information at the end of this press release.

-No fractional shares will be issued as a result of the Share Combination.
-Shareholders who otherwise would be entitled to a fractional share because they hold a number of common shares not evenly divisible by the one (1) for ten (10) ratio will automatically be entitled to receive an additional share of the Company's common share.
+This Offering is expected to close on or about May 19, 2023, subject to the satisfaction of customary closing conditions.
+The Company intends to use the net proceeds from the Offering to fund the growth of its business, primarily working capital, and for general corporate purposes, as well as to acquire or invest in technologies, products and/or businesses that it believes will enhance its value.

 About ReTo Eco-Solutions, Inc.